kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-in-elixir.md

 end
 ```

-If you run the code above, you'll get `Parser.decode/1` undefined error since we haven't
+If we run the code above, we'll get `Parser.decode/1` undefined error since we haven't
 implement our module yet.
 So let's write some code!

 ```elixir